kk60503/CS-Audio/BrinaLuna/README.md

 effect.
 Reverb and distortion effects were added subsequently.

-The standalone plugin has (currently) only been tested by building with Xtools and briefly using an old synth connected via USB for external MIDI.
-The project should be able to be opened and built with (Microsoft) VS Code and a Linux Makefile.
+The standalone plugin has (currently) only been tested by building with Xtools and briefly using an old synth connected via USB for external MIDI. **It appears the executable file is still building as** <code>DSPIntroductionTutorial</code> The project should be able to be opened and built with (Microsoft) VS Code and a Linux Makefile.
 While it may be possible to build the plugin as VST3, AU, etc., please note that the plugin has only been built and tested as a standalone plugin (currently).